robrich/angular-tutorial/src/chapters/chapter06-header-footer.md

 We can leave ng serve running while we make these changes and open up another Integrate Terminal for the commands below.

-1. In the VS Code Integrated Terminal, click the + to open a 2nd terminal
-1. Run the ng generate command to create the header component
+1. Open the VSCode Integrated Terminal and run the ng generate command to create the header component in the shared folder

     ```bash
     ng generate component shared/header